Camp Alden |

 (1856 - 1865), Hoskins

-A Federal post originally located on the Luckiamute River near the mouth of Bonner Creek, it was soon relocated in 1856 to the eastern side of the Siletz River Indian Reservation, about 38 miles northwest of the original site.
-The second site, just west of Kings Valley, became a Benton County park in 1992, but was not opened to the public until 2002.
+A U.S. Army post originally located on the Luckiamute River near the mouth of Bonner Creek, it was soon relocated in 1856 to the eastern side of the Siletz River Indian Reservation, about 38 miles northwest of the original site.
+Garrisoned by OR Volunteers during the Civil War.
+The site, just west of Kings Valley, became a Benton County park in 1992, but was not opened to the public until 2002.
 The 1857 Post Commander's House was relocated back to the park in 2012 and has been restored.
 The visitor center is in a restored 1870's farmhouse.
 See also Fort Hoskins and the Commander's House

 (1863), Grand Ronde